Falls in older adults: Causes

-Falls are often caused by a number of factors.
-The faller may live with many risk factors for falling and only have problems when another factor appears.
+Falls are often caused by a number of factors such as intrinsic vs extrinsic or modifiable vs non-modifiable.
+The older adult who may fall could have risk factors for falling and only have problems when another factor appears.
 As such, management is often tailored to treating the factor that caused the fall, rather than all of the risk factors a patient has for falling.
 Risk factors may be grouped into intrinsic factors, such as existence of a specific ailment or disease.
 External or extrinsic factors include the environment and the way in which it may encourage or deter accidental falls.
 Such factors as lighting and illumination, personal aid equipment and floor traction are all important in fall prevention.